SparksSkywere/servermanager/WIKI.md

 - `start_auto_refresh()` — Starts a background daemon thread that refreshes the dashboard and server status every 10 seconds.

 The dashboard tracker is used by the web server to provide real-time status information to the web interface.

+**Command Delivery Wrapper:**
+The `send_command_to_server()` function in `Modules/common.py` provides a unified high-level interface for sending commands to server processes.
+It is used by `ServerAutomationManager` (MOTD, warnings) and `ServerUpdateManager` (pre-restart warnings).
+The function:
+1. Attempts delivery via the persistent stdin pipe first.
+2. Falls back to the file-based command queue if the pipe is not available.
+3. Returns a boolean indicating success or failure.

 ---